 Below it: nothing or once-a-day pumper visits.
 The pumper shows up, gauges the tank, checks the well, and leaves.
 No data between visits.
 Cheap.
 Reactive.
 Missed overnight events are common.

 Above it: full industrial SCADA.
 Continuous supervisory control with PLC-driven actuation.
-Runs pipelines, refineries, and high-volume upstream assets.
-Priced and scoped for operators with dedicated controls staff.
-Overbuilt for stripper wells.
+Runs pipelines, refineries, compression, and high-volume upstream assets.
+Priced and scoped for producers with dedicated controls staff and sites where actuation genuinely earns its keep.
+Overbuilt for conventional wells and tank batteries where the capex never penciled.

 When Monitoring Software Pays Off